Hide Objects on Camera Movement

 Perform the Grouping

 We can use the aforementioned array to group each object into a visible or hidden group.
-Three.js has a very nice way to deal with groups.
+Three.js has a very nice way to deal with groupsarrow-up-right.

-Notice that we use the children parmameter of the Three.Object3D().
+Notice that we use the children parmameter of the Three.Object3D()arrow-up-right.

 Add Groups to Scene

-Let's add the two groups to the scene.
+Let's add the two groupsarrow-up-right to the scenearrow-up-right.
 This is very straigh forward and easy to do.

 Hide on Camera Movement